1983 Pacific typhoon season: Tropical Depression 02C

-Tropical Depression 02C entered our basin and remained a weak system throughout its existence, Tropical Depression 02C had a windspeed of 55 km/h (35 mph) throughout its existence in the Pacific, Tropical Depression 02C formed on September 1 and later dissipating on September 4th.
+Tropical Depression 02C entered the basin and remained a weak system throughout its existence, Tropical Depression 02C had a windspeed of 55 km/h (35 mph) throughout its existence in the Pacific, Tropical Depression 02C formed on September 1 and later dissipating on September 4th.

 Typhoon Forrest (Ising)

 Super Typhoon Forrest developed in the Western Pacific Ocean in September over the open ocean.
 It was the fastest-developing tropical cyclone on record, with a pressure drop of 100 mbar in a 24‑hour period, reaching a minimum pressure of 876 mbar at peak intensity.
 A tornado struck Inza Island, destroying 26 homes and injuring 26 people, as the cyclone passed by Okinawa.
 Forrest struck Japan as a tropical storm on the 28th.
 Kadena Air Force base reported winds gusting to 74 kn and rainfall totaling 300 mm during Forrest's passage.
 Up to 483 mm of rainfall fell across Japan, damaging 46,000 homes.
-Overall, the storm caused 21 casualties and ¥80.5 billion (USD$526 million) in damage.
+Overall, the storm caused 21 casualties and ¥80.5 billion (USD526 million) in damage.